IdentityServer/IdentityServer4/docs/endpoints/revocation.rst

     token=45ghiukldjahdnhzdauz&token_type_hint=refresh_token

 ..
-Note:: You can use the ´IdentityModel <https://github.com/IdentityModel/IdentityModel2>`_ client library to programmatically access the revocation endpoint from .NET code.
+Note:: You can use the `IdentityModel <https://github.com/IdentityModel/IdentityModel2>`_ client library to programmatically access the revocation endpoint from .NET code.
 For more information check the IdentityModel `docs <https://identitymodel.readthedocs.io/en/latest/client/revocation.html>`_.